PaulKinlan/paul.kinlan.me/content/en/2010-11-30-chrome-extension-post-to-buzz-the-basics.markdown

 </div>

 <p>The Chrome Extension sub-system has a robust security model that requires you to declare upfront the systems (such as tabs) that your extension will need access to.
 This is designed to allow the user to understand the implications of installing your extension and to stop extensions from accessing information without the users consent.
-Luckily the whole process is as simple as specifing the permissions you require in the &ldquo;permissions&rdquo; array.</p>
+Luckily the whole process is as simple as specifing the permissions you require in the 'permissions' array.</p>

-<p>Now that you have access to the &ldquo;tabs&rdquo; privilege, we can now open tabs, so lets modify our background page.</p>
+<p>Now that you have access to the 'tabs' privilege, we can now open tabs, so lets modify our background page.</p>

 <div class="CodeRay">
   <div class="code"><pre><span class="tag">&lt;html&gt;</span>